No items found.

 6. Edit your podcast recordings

 Podcast editing doesn’t have to be complicated to make a huge difference, and you don’t have to use an advanced podcast editing suite.
-Many tools are automated, and you can find a much simpler platform for your editing needs.

 • Create a narrative.
 Remove unwanted sections and create a flowing storyline.